-HRSA will provide physicians and physician assistants who have completed PCTE fellowships with priority status when applying for NHSC LRP awards.
-Participants in the NHSC LRP, NHSC Scholarship Program (SP), and NHSC Students to Service (S2S) LRP interested in participating in a PCTE primary care leadership fellowship program may convert to a half-time contract and continue satisfying their service obligation.
+HRSA will provide physicians and physician assistants who have completed Primary Care Transformation Executive (PCTE) fellowships with priority status when applying for National Health Service Corps (NHSC) Loan Repayment (LRP) awards.
+Participants in the NHSC LRP, NHSC Scholarship Program, and NHSC Students to Service LRP interested in participating in a PCTE primary-care leadership fellowship program may convert to a half-time contract and continue satisfying their service obligation.

 Each fellow will:

-- Earn 120 hours of CME through on-line course instruction
+- Earn CME through leadership, integrated health, and quality improvement course instruction

-- Engage in practical leadership and quality improvement instruction through virtual clinic site visits
+- Engage in practical leadership and quality improvement instruction through virtual, clinic, and in-person site visits

-- Participate in monthly coaching sessions and technical assistance
+- Participate in monthly coaching sessions by MSM faculty and related SMEs

-- Complete a healthcare transformation project with a focus on one of the 3 HHS priorities — childhood obesity, mental health and opioid abuse to benefit your practice and community
+- Complete a healthcare transformation project with a focus on one of the three HHS priorities — childhood obesity, mental health and opioid abuse — to benefit your practice and community

 - Build leadership skills that strengthen change processes in organizations